Nord Stream pipelines sabotage: Involvement of Ukraine

-In March 2023, several international media outlets, citing anonymous sources, reported that a pro-Ukrainian group may have carried out the attack.
-According to these reports, investigators found explosive residues in a yacht that had been rented by six people with professionally forged passports, for a Polish company with two Ukrainian owners.
-The yacht is said have left Rostock on 6 September.
+In March 2023, several international media outlets, citing anonymous sources, reported that a pro-Ukrainian group may have carried out the attack using the Andromeda, a 50.6 ft Cruiser 50 sailing yacht from Bavaria Yachtbau.
+According to these reports, investigators found explosive residues on the Andromeda and that it had been rented by six people with professionally forged passports, for a Polish company with two Ukrainian owners.
+The yacht is said have left Rostock on 6 September, briefly mooring at the port of Wiek and at the Danish island Christiansø, which is located 12 nmi from the explosion site.